Wilderness Camping - 1983

-Once tied into the system, you BACK over the cliff.
-This is the hard part for most sane people.
-My knees were shaking, my breath labored, and my focus was on following the directions of Dave as he backed me over with his voice.
-The experience lasted all of thirty seconds.
-Once on the ground, you feel like you just conquered Everest.
-It was so much fun!
-Most all the campers repelled that day.

-We packed up the gear, put the campers back on the old bus and headed for our next destination just a relatively short ride away.
-Greensfelder Park is part of St. Louis County Parks.
-We camped near the team challenge and high ropes course, both new to me once again.
-Our guide the next day would be Jim Monteith, who was an engineer during the day and a true adventure seeker in every way in his life.
-I need to write a Ken’s Korner on Jim someday.
-He was amazing.

-But I am out of words for this addition of Ken’s Korner.
-Please read next week’s Irrigator to get the next part of this old adventure from 1983 when I was but a young buck.
+But, the editor is telling me I am out of words for this Ken’s Korner.
+Please find the conclusion of my first wilderness adventure in next week’s Irrigator.
+You know, 1983 sounds like a LONG time ago these days.
 Thanks for reading, neighbor.
 Enjoy the day!

 (0) comments